– KS3 Philosophy, Religion and Ethics

 Students will also have experiences in exploring Philosophical and ethical content that is current and Religious experiences that occur that are relevant to the curriculum.

-Within the Religious Studies department the specialist team use a variety of techniques within lessons to engage students to a high standard in order for them to make excellent progress.
+Within the Philosophy, Religion and Ethics department the specialist team use a variety of techniques within lessons to engage students to a high standard in order for them to make excellent progress.
 Staff use stimulating and thought-provoking video, discussion tasks, group tasks and extended writing tasks which foster an enthusiasm for the subject however also prepare students for the demands of GCSE and A level study.

 The department will use knowledge organisers, regular reading homework, extension tasks and activities to engage students and develop their knowledge and understanding furthermore their ability to justify and evaluate philosophical and ethical issues.